Alexandra Headland Beach: Best Visitors Guide 2024 (UPDATED)

 Known as ‘Alex’ by the locals, this fabulous beach resort area is located within the suburb of Maroochydore.
 Indeed, Alexandra Headlands and Maroochydore Beach seamlessly merge into one glorious expanse.

-By far the main attraction in this quiet laidback coastal town of around 4000 residents, Alexandra Headland Beach features a wonderful coastal sweep of golden flat sand, which extends to the north, and an endless procession of intoxicating rolling surf.
+By far the main attraction in this quiet laidback Queensland Coastal Destination of around 4000 residents, Alexandra Headland Beach features a wonderful coastal sweep of golden flat sand, which extends to the north, and an endless procession of intoxicating rolling surf.

 This is best seen from the very southern end of the beach.
 On top of this wall is the bluff.